 Your capacity building project should have an impact on your organization first, and then on the clients your organization serves.
-These grants DO NOT fund staff salaries.
+(Please note: These grants do not fund staff salaries.)
 In thinking about capacity building needs, an organization may ask:

 -Does this activity allow my whole organization to operate more effectively, or does it have a limited effect on a program or initiative?
 For example, improving fundraising skills affects the entire organization over a long period.
 However, having a fundraising dinner for a program only affects that program for that fiscal year.

 -Which major operational areas need attention and will help the organization grow and achieve its mission?
 For example, there may be a need for financial management software, a donor database, and upgraded communications materials.
 Not being able to do them all, an organization must select one that is going to move them forward strategically.